laserpointlabs/ODRAS/docs/Ontology-Driven Requirements Analysis System (ODRAS).md

 The Ontology-Driven Requirements Analysis System (ODRAS) represents a significant evolution from the foundational reqFLO system, integrating our comprehensive SE ontology series to provide intelligent, probabilistic analysis of complex requirements documents.
 By combining question-driven extraction, ontology-guided processing, and advanced sensitivity analysis, ODRAS enables engineers and decision-makers to navigate the complexity of modern system requirements with confidence and rigor.

 The system's modular architecture ensures scalability and maintainability while the probabilistic foundation provides realistic uncertainty quantification essential for risk-aware decision making.
 Integration with our established SE ontology trilogy ensures theoretical rigor grounded in practical application, maintaining the 95% application focus that has driven this research.
+Crucially, the closed-loop document improvement capability ensures requirements do not remain static: insights discovered during conceptualization are flowed back into authoritative documents via governed SME review, keeping the requirements baseline synchronized with design reality.

 **Key Innovation**: The fusion of user questions, ontological reasoning, and probabilistic analysis creates a uniquely powerful tool for transforming document-based requirements into actionable, risk-quantified system solutions.